 - Add the salt and yeast to either side of the bowl.

-- When the milk is tepid, whisk in the egg (pour through a sieve to remove the ginger etc.) and gradually add to the flour until the dough just comes together; add the remaining fruit.
-Knead or mix with the dough hook until you have a soft elastic dough (smooth but not sticky).
+- When the milk is tepid, whisk in the eggs (pour through a sieve to remove the ginger, etc.) and gradually add to the flour until the dough just comes together; add the grated apple and dried fruit.
+Knead or mix with the dough hook until you have a soft, elastic dough (smooth but not sticky).
 It takes 4-5 minutes.
-Add a little extra flour if it is a little sticky.
+Don't be afraid to add extra flour if it is a little sticky.
+Sometimes you may need a couple more handfuls.

 - # 1st prove.
 Cover tightly and leave to prove in a warm place or until it doubles in size.
 IF you want to prove overnight, place the dough in a buttered dish, cover and place the bowl in the fridge.
 The next morning, remove the bowl from the fridge, allow the dough to return to room temperature, then knead for a further 2 minutes until it is smooth and elastic.